kijiproject/kiji/kiji-rest/README.md

 "cluster" : "kiji://localhost:2181/" #The base cluster URI

+- "instances" is an array of instances that will be made visible to users of the REST service.

+If there is no instance array, or it has nothing in it, all instances will be made available.

 There is optional key to turn on global cross-origin resource sharing (CORS).

 "cors" : "true" #If not set, defaults to false